History Department Courses

 The Department of History offers a wide variety of undergraduate courses at all levels, and graduate courses at the 5000, 6000 and 7000 levels.
 Please note that we do not offer every course listed in University’s full Course Catalog every semester, and with the exception of History 1011, 1012, 1015, 1025, 1800, and 3020, courses are not offered on a predictable basis.
 In any given semester, course offerings are determined by faculty availability and preference.

 Always check the current Schedule of Courses to find out which courses will be offered in a specific semester.
 (Note: The link takes you to the Office of the Registrar website where you can search the current Schedule of Courses.)
 For your convenience, below are .pdf files of our current History Department course schedules.
-Keep in mind that courses with low enrollments are subject to cancellation, and courses may also be cancelled due to unforeseen faculty issues.
+Keep in mind that courses with low enrollments are subject to cancellation, and courses may also be cancelled due to unforeseen staffing issues.

 NOTE: Sometimes small restricted-entry sections of our regular courses are offered by programs such as the Residential Academic Programs (RAPs) and Honors.
 These sections are open only to students who are enrolled in those programs.
 These courses can be identified by the three-digit section number which follows the course number.
 A section number between 700 and 899 indicates that it is a programmatically restricted section.
 Example: HIST 2222-880 would be a section restricted to students enrolled in the Honors program.
 HIST 2222-729 would indicate that it is being offered by the Sewall Residential Academic Program, etc. Please do not contact the department requesting that you be registered for one of these restricted sections.